DDNolte/Matlab-Codes-for-Introduction-to-Modern-Dynamics/README.md

 &emsp;• dvdptest.m  <br>
 &emsp;&emsp; - Used to generate Fig. 7.13 on pg.
 253
 &emsp;• coupledvdpscan.m  <br>
+&emsp;&emsp; - Used to generate Fig. 7.14 on pg.
+254
 &emsp;• NoisySdriver.m  <br>
 &emsp;&emsp; - Used to generate Fig. 7.16 on pg.
 256
 &emsp;• NoisyGdriver.m  <br>
 &emsp;&emsp; - Used to generate Fig. 7.17 on pg.
 256
 &emsp;• couplextlor.m  <br>
+&emsp;&emsp; - Used to generate Fig. 7.18 on pg.
+258
 &emsp;• couplelorenz.m  <br>
+&emsp;&emsp; - Used to generate Fig. 7.19 on pg.
+259
 &emsp;• coupledvdp.m  <br>
+&emsp;&emsp; - Coupled van der Pol oscillators.

 Chap.
 8  Network Dynamics
 &emsp;• makeER.m  <br>